bitcoin4cashqc/telegram_forwarder/README.md

 2. In the group or channel, send the command: /get_group_id
 3. The bot will respond with the group's or channel's ID, which you can then use to update the forwarding logic.

+**For channels, you need to forward a message from the channel to the bot directly to retrieve the channel ID.** Once forwarded, the bot will respond with the channel's ID.

 ### 4. Get the Topic ID (for Supergroups with Topics)
 To get the ID of a particular topic within a supergroup:
 1. Go to the desired topic within the supergroup.